 Responsible investment policy framework

 We use guidelines, such as the UN Global Compact to help us evaluate the corporate behaviour of companies in which we (may) invest.
 The UN Global Compact is a set of 10 principles for responsible corporate behaviour in four areas: human rights, labour relations, environment, and anti-corruption.
-For these areas, NN is developing papers, with the objective of providing guidance to our asset managers.
+For these areas, NN is developing papers, with the objective of providing guidance including to our asset managers on the standards and practices to consider in their investment process and active ownership practices.
 The first papers are on Human Rights and the Environment.